iva2k/total-app/CREATING.md

 Add `optimizeImports` preprocessor from `carbon-preprocess-svelte` to `svelte.config.js` (see source in repo).

+Add `optimizeCss` preprocessor from `carbon-preprocess-svelte` to `vite.config.ts` (see source in repo).

 To get started on custom themes using scss, see <https://github.com/carbon-design-system/carbon-components-svelte/issues/713>.

 Insert code that loads the framework and adds theme and dark mode toggle into `src/routes/+layout.svelte` (see source in repo).

 Add example page `src/routes/carbon/+page.svelte` and add route to `src/lib/components/header/PureHeader.svelte` (see sources in repo).

-Add `CARBON_TELEMETRY_DISABLED=1` to your ".env*" files and CI/CD evironment variables if desired.
+Add `CARBON_TELEMETRY_DISABLED=1` to the local ".env*" files and to CI/CD evironment variables if desired.
 IBM packages, such as `carbon-components-svelte`, by default collect anonymous usage data, if telemetry is not disabled.